The Shaker Store will be open for in-person shopping May 28, 2022! It will remain open Monday through Saturday from 10am-4:30pm.

 it starts with a Tour

-Many life-long Shaker experiences begin with a guided tour of the Shaker Museum.
-Our Tour Guides will treat you like family, our story will have you yearning to dig deeper, and the landscape will keep you dreaming of your return.
+Many life-long Shaker experiences begin with a tour of the Shaker Museum.
+Our staff will treat you like family, our story will have you yearning to dig deeper, and the landscape will keep you dreaming of your return.

 Hours

-The Shaker Museum is open Monday through Saturday, from 10:00 am to 4:30 pm EST from the Friday of Memorial Day weekend through Indigenous People’s Day.
+The Shaker Museum is open Monday through Saturday, from 10:00 am to 4:30 pm, Memorial Day Weekend (Saturday) through Indigenous People’s Day.

 Special Exhibit - Self-Guided